Señorita (Justin Timberlake song): Chart performance

 In North America, the single was officially solicited to radio in September 2003.
 "Señorita" appeared on the Billboard Hot 100 and peaked at number 27.
-It reached number 5 on the Mainstream Top 40, number 10 on the Top 40 Tracks and number 29 on the Rhythmic.
+It reached number 5 on the Mainstream Top 40, number 10 on the Top 40 Tracks and number 29 on the Rhythmic chart.

 The single performed averagely when it was released internationally.
 It debuted at number 13 in the United Kingdom for the week ending September 27, 2003.
 The song failed to achieve any higher position, and it fell for eight consecutive weeks until it left the charts completely.
 When it entered the Irish Singles Chart, it did so at number 15.
 It spent seven weeks on the chart but failed to earn a higher position.
 In New Zealand, it charted at number 9 on September 14, 2003.
 During the following four weeks, it peaked at number 4 and remained there for two weeks.
 The song spent 15 weeks on the chart.
 In Australia, it peaked at number 6 and retired after spending eleven weeks on the chart.
 The single additionally charted in mainland European countries, peaking within the top 20 in several.